-So tell the world here.
 Where are you and what are you doing?
 If you’ve returned to Canada, what was it like to work abroad?
 Or perhaps you’d like to submit something more structured, a short essay that captures the moment in time and place, like the “Letters from” that appear in the Guardian and the New Yorker.
 Would you like to review the work of a local writer?
 Are you working on something new or want to try a new form?
+Would you like to submit a poem or short story?
 Whatever you submit, you’ll have a front page lead.
-I offer you another way to promote your work.
-Check out the interviews and mini-interviews, too.
+Canadian Writers Abroad offers you another way to promote your work.

 About the Editor

 Debra Martens writes when she is not moving house, which she has done at least fifteen times since leaving home for university.

 […] out the interesting blog where Debra Martens interviews other Canadian Writers who have made their home […]